AlloryDante/Sveltekit-Electron/README.md

 ## Change Build Targets

-In the scripts section of package.json you can update the `build:electron` command and change the flags to set the targets, by default it uses `-mwl` which is Mac, Windows, and Linux
+In the scripts section of package.json you can update the `build:electron` command and change the flags to set the targets, by default it uses `-w` wich is Windows but you can also use `-mwl` which is Mac, Windows, and Linux